bp-studio/box-pleating-studio/src/core/math/polyBool/README.md

 the implementation here uses state-of-the-art data structures (in particular RAVL tree) to provide much greater performance.

-The algorithm is used in two places in BP Studio:
+The algorithm is used in three places in BP Studio:
 1. Find the union of some axis-aligned polygons.
 This is for generating the "rough contour" of rivers.
+2. Find the union of general polygons.
+This is when the rough contour strategy doesn't work.
-2. Find the intersection of two rounded rectangles.
+3. Find the intersection of two rounded rectangles.
 This is for displaying invalid overlappings of flaps.

 ## CP Generation and polygon intersection test